bignerdranch/Freddy/README.md

 ## Parsing JSON in Swift

-BNRSwiftJSON is a reusable framework for parsing JSON in Swift.
+Freddy is a reusable framework for parsing JSON in Swift.
 Its primary goal is faciliate the safe parsing of JSON, while also preserving the ease of use presented by parsing JSON in Objective-C.

 ## Usage

 Here are several examples of parsing JSON.
-Many of these examples can also be reviewed in the framework's test target: `BNRSwiftJSONTests`.
+Many of these examples can also be reviewed in the framework's test target: `FreddyTests`.

 ### Loading Data